Brief guide to determine the kind of lettering on an existing awning and how to remove or cover over the old lettering

 Kinds of products used to put on business name

 These are usually the easiest to identify as paint tends to weather faster than the awning material and may appear cracked, rough or uneven.
 How to identify painted lettering: Run your finger over the lettering.
-If your finger is chalky (common with older paints) or the letter feels rough, it's probably paint.
+If your finger is chalky (common with older paints) or the letter feels rough or cracked, it's probably paint.

 --eradicated vinyl names